 Each year since 2011, the Italian Studies Program at Notre Dame, along with the Nanovic Institute for European Studies and in collaboration with various other departments and univeristies, has sponsored an annual seminar in Rome.
 This interdisciplinary seminar brings together graduate students and junior faculty members from Italy, the United Kingdom, the United States, and the rest of the world.

-The 2015 Rome Seminar, "Philology Among the Disciplines," will take place on June 14-27 at Notre Dame's Rome Global Gateway.
-Co-sponsored by Italian Studies at Notre Dame, the Nanovic Institute for European Studies, the Notre Dame Institute for Advanced Study, and the Office of the Vice President for Research, the seminar will discuss the role and relevance of philology in its relations to archaeology, anthropology, history, art history, classics, law, philosophy, and theology.
+The 2015 Rome Seminar, "Philology Among the Disciplines," took take place on June 14-27 at Notre Dame's Rome Global Gateway.
+Co-sponsored by Italian Studies at Notre Dame, the Nanovic Institute for European Studies, the Notre Dame Institute for Advanced Study, and the Office of the Vice President for Research, the seminar examined the role and relevance of philology in its relations to archaeology, anthropology, history, art history, classics, law, philosophy, and theology.

 The 2014 Rome Seminar was the first of the seminars to take place in Notre Dame's new building in Rome.
 Co-sponsored by the Cushwa Center for the Study of American Catholicism, the Nanovic Institute for European Studies, and the College of Arts and Letters, the conference explored American Catholicism in a World Made Small: Transnational Approaches to U.S. Catholic History.